1. What is stock turnover time and why does it matter?

 Limited-time offers to move specific units

-3.5 Identify and manage "slow cars"
+3.5 Identify and manage slow-moving cars

 4. Strategic stock management

-4.1 Control from the purchase
+4.1 Control from purchase

 Choose models with high demand

-Avoid impulsive purchases without rotation data
+Avoid impulsive purchases without turnover data

-4.2 Rotation policy
+4.2 Turnover policy

-Set a goal: maximum stock 60 days
+Set target: maximum stock 60 days

 4.3 Automation